Are you running out of patience with your current SMAC Vendor?

 For the uninitiated, SMAC is an acronym for ‘Social, Mobile, Analytics, Cloud’.
 It is a fast emerging business model based on the convergence of the four aforementioned trending technologies.

-Integrating with social media such as LinkedIn, Instagram, Facebook, YouTube and Twitter, allowing teams to share information and collaborate on projects is just one part of Social.
+Integrating with social media such as LinkedIn, Instagram, Facebook, YouTube, and Twitter, allowing teams to share information and collaborate on projects is just one part of Social.
 According to us, the future lies in using collaboration use cases in regular business practices.

 Handheld devices have completely changed the way we interact within and beyond the business ecosystem.
-There is no denying that our personal and professional lifestyle have both been altered due to mobile phones and easy access to data.
+There is no denying that our personal and professional lifestyles have both been altered due to mobile phones and easy access to data.

 As per our research, we can tell business leaders that they cannot afford to ‘ask why’ anymore on analytics investments.
 The last two types of analytics in the image above are absolutely necessary for companies who want to be leaders.
 However, there is no reason to fret over the absence of an in-house team to develop them.
 We can and potentially outsource our analytics.